v2thegreat/a-mathematical-function-to-find-the-best-seat-in-a-movie-theater/README.md

 *	`distance between screen and first row` is `1 seat` (marked as `x`)
 * `best seat` is what we need to find

+**Note:** In the image, the angle is mentioned to be approx. 109 degrees instead of the 114.
+This is because it can be argued that both, the 4th and the 5th rows are the best rows.
+To keep things simple, I just picked the angle between both of them

 Throwing this into the best-seat function, we find that the best seat is going to be `5th Row`

 Sometimes, it might be a good idea to sit a little closer, which is why the 4th row is marked too